redmop/sanoid/README.md

 	Do not check the existance of commands before attempting the transfer.
 It assumes all programs are available.
 This should never be used.

-+ --verbose

-	This prints additional information during the sanoid run.

-+ --debug

-	This prints out quite alot of additional information during a sanoid run, and is normally not needed.

-+ --dumpsnaps

-	This prints a list of snapshots during the run.

-+ --monitor-version

-	This doesn't do anything right now.

 + --no-stream

 	This argument tells syncoid to use -i incrementals, not -I. This updates the target with the newest snapshot from the source, without replicating the intermediate snapshots in between.
 (If used for an initial synchronization, will do a full replication from newest snapshot and exit immediately, rather than starting with the oldest and then doing an immediate -i to the newest.)